akshaykurhekar/Secure-Storage-Vault/server/Readme.md

 ## delete query example
 DELETE FROM table_name WHERE condition;

-ex: "DELETE FROM valut WHERE id=?"
+ex: "DELETE FROM vault WHERE id=?"